 All trainers on The Berne Institute's TA Psychotherapy course are accredited by the International Transactional Analysis Association (ITAA) and the European Association for Transactional Analysis (EATA), and are Professional Members of the UK's Institute of Transactional Analysis (ITA).
 They are also all registered with the UK Council for Psychotherapy as Transactional Analysis Psychotherapists.
 All training and supervision provided on the TA Psychotherapy course counts towards the hours credits set by ITAA and EATA for Advanced TA Training and TA Supervision.

-Training takes place over ten weekends* in each academic year. (*We also offer a weekday training, with the group meeting for a supervision day on Monday and joining the weekend group for the training day on Sunday).
+Training takes place over ten weekends* in each academic year. (*If there is sufficient demand, we also offer a weekday training, with the group meeting for a supervision day on Monday and joining the weekend group for the training day on Sunday).
 The total duration of the course will depend on your own initial experience and background, since it may be possible to credit prior learning towards the total hours requirement; as a general guideline only, most trainees can expect to take four to five years between entering the course and taking their final examination.

 Eligibility for entry to the course

 To be eligible for the TA Psychotherapy course, you must:

 (Note: conditions (b) and (c) are fulfilled by successful completion of The Berne Institute's Foundation Year course).